 Olentzero in Basque Country

-Although his original legend is a horrifying one, the story of Olentzero has changed over the years into a joyous Christmas character for the Basques.
-This older male character dressed in peasant's clothing is said to have a big heart and a gift for crafting toys and things with his hands.
+Although the original legend is a horrifying one, the story of Olentzero has changed over the years into a joyous Christmas character for the Basques.
+This older male character dressed in peasant's clothing is said to have a big heart and a gift for crafting toys with his hands.
 When he fills his bag with handmade goods, he travels to nearby villages to deliver toys to all the kids.

 The Snow Maiden in Russia